-When we collect the deceased, they are identified to us and we ensure they have a wristband with their details, either a hospital one or provided by ourselves.
-Once at our premises, we have a system of checking and double-checking to ensure the deceased remains identified.
-No coffin ever leaves our premises without us knowing that the name on it matches the name of the deceased.
-Crematoria and cemeteries also have their own procedures in place for their own purposes of identification.
+When we collect the person who has died, they are identified to us and we ensure they have a wristband with their details: either a hospital one or one provided by ourselves.
+Once at our premises, we have a system of checking and double-checking to ensure the person who has died remains identifiable.
+No coffin ever leaves our premises without us knowing that the name on it matches the name of the deceased person.
+Crematoria and cemeteries also have their own procedures in place for identification purposes.

-How do I know you won’t re-use the coffin if the deceased is being cremated?
+How do I know you won’t re-use the coffin if the deceased person is being cremated?

 I have asked for my relative to be buried/cremated wearing some jewellery/with various possessions in the coffin.
 How can I ensure this happens?

 Through our identification process, we note what jewellery someone is wearing and what items they have with them.
-This is double and treble checked, lastly when the coffin is sealed.
-After that point, no-one is able to access the deceased without some visible damage being done to the coffin.
-Obviously if someone is buried you will see the coffin being lowered into the grave and can, if you wish, see it being filled.
-You can also, as mentioned above, see the cremation process if it is important to you for religious or other reasons.
+This is double- and treble-checked; lastly when the coffin is sealed.
+After that point, no-one is able to access the person who has died without some visible damage being done to the coffin.
+Obviously, if someone is buried, you will see the coffin being lowered into the grave and can, if you wish, then see the plot filled.
+You can also, as mentioned above, watch the cremation process if it is important to you for religious or other reasons.